 Dr. Theresa Hayes Cruz’s love of math and science led her to study biomedical engineering.
 Her experience working in a rehabilitation hospital with people with stroke, traumatic brain injury, spinal cord injury, and other physical impairments inspired her to pursue her biomedical engineering Ph.D. and a career in research rehabilitation.

 Alison Cernich, Ph.D.

 Dr. Alison Cernich had different plans for her future career until cinematic inspiration redirected her path.
 As NICHD’s Deputy Director, she proudly represents the science the institute supports and steps up to whatever the role brings her, including this past year’s many COVID challenges.

 Diana W. Bianchi, M.D.

 Dr. Diana Bianchi’s interest in science and research began through her love of nature and the profound influence of watching her family cat give birth, and continued to grow thanks to the influence of exceptional female role models throughout her high school and higher education training.Learn more about Dr. Bianchi.

 Veronica Gomez-Lobo, M.D.

-NICHD researchers and staff carry out the Institute's mission through their work in the lab, in the field, and in their offices.
-The interviews below provide a deeper look at the Institute's dedicated staff, the science it conducts and supports, and what that science means to the public.
+NICHD researchers and staff carry out the institute's mission through their work in the lab, in the field, and in their offices.
+The following interviews provide a deeper look at the institute's dedicated staff, the science it conducts and supports, and what that science means to the public.